WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 In the settings specify the local IP address and port, or the tor hidden service .onion of your full node.

 ![](/SettingsBitcoinCoreRemote.png)

+## Verify the full node is connected

+There are two ways to verify that your Wasabi client is connected to your own full node.
+First, in the Wasabi logs, during the download of a block:
+`Block acquired from local P2P connection.`

+Second, check the connected peers inside your full node.
+Wasabi will show up as one of the peers while it is downloading a block.